Just another Manic Monkey

 I fear the age of play-station and smart phones has made things far too easy for most of said generation who based on my own brood of kids have delivered a one in 5 ratio of people equipped with such traits worthy of handing said baton of the future over to.

-I had a difference of opinion with the one in five cited example of my brood worthy of handing said future to though that has me rather worried in the thinking and analytics department.
+I had a difference of opinion with the one in five cited example of my brood actually worthy of handing said future to though that has me rather worried in the thinking and analytics equation of the said future generation he hails from..

-He went to UCSB to study Biology several years ago and I have come across various eager young students who have still been spouting forth some alarming garbage on the subject of this blog like it is gospel.
+He went to UCSB to study Biology several years ago and I have come across various eager young students as a result of his college associations who traipsed through our home and who have been spouting forth some alarming garbage on the subject of this blog like it is 1974 fresh gospel that was verified as science and fact.

-Lucy was discredited many years ago and was booted sans ceremony from the human family tree in a spectacular manner after forty seven years of White and Johansen skulduggery on the matter.
+So Lucy was in fact discredited many years ago and was booted sans ceremony from the human family tree in a spectacular manner after many years of White and Johansen skulduggery on the matter.

 This sort of thing obviously goes on in academia ( 🆘 ) totally unchecked and millions of students around the world seem to take what is written in their course books as gospel without understanding the “issues” that abound with claims like the one that were made after the discovery of Lucy in November 1974 in the Awash Valley in Ethiopia by one Donald Johanson.

-In truth, I have issues with what the learned establishments teach as gospel in any University or college around the globe with this sort of thing in many different subject areas, which in my humble opinion is nothing less than wild ass guessing at probable historical happenings through time as seen through the rose tinted glasses of Dogma and conformity.
+In truth, I have issues with what the learned establishments teach as gospel in any University or college around the globe with this sort of thing in many different subject areas, which in my humble opinion is nothing less than wild ass guessing at probable historical happenings through time as seen through the rose tinted glasses of Dogma and conformity and now Marxist bollocks which per evidence of their work has robbed near all who attended college of working synapses or the ability to think and process any coherent thoughts through said surviving synapses.

-The point of college is actually learning to think 💭 and questioning everything, not taking everything they punt down your throat as Gospel ✝.
+The point of college attendance by the way is actually learning to think 💭 and questioning everything, not taking everything they punt down your throat as Gospel ✝ "Woke" (Super Sic) style..

-If they cannot defend it or present solid evidence and facts to back it up, it ain't worth shit is my personal thinking.
+If they cannot defend something or present solid evidence and facts to back it up with, it ain't worth shit is my personal thinking.

 You're supposed to learn how to formulate questions and challenge 😳 what appears to be shite and call it out for what it is while you are at it too!!